 Washington and Lee University seeks a dynamic, collaborative, and

-experienced fundraising professional to serve as its inaugural
+experienced fundraising professional to join its high performing

-Reporting to the Director of Leadership Giving, the Director will
+(RDoD).
+Reporting to the Director of Regional Leadership Giving,

 Washington and Lee University actively promotes a dynamic and